 The primary efficacy variable is the annual COPD exacerbation rate and the two key secondary endpoints are change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 and also change from baseline in St. George's Respiratory Questionnaire (SGRQ) at Week 56.
-The exacerbation rate in each of the two benralizumab dose groups will be compared to the exacerbation rate in the placebo group using a negative binomial model including covariates of treatment group, country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), and the number of exacerbations in the year before the study.
-The logarithm of the follow up time will be used as an offset variable in the model.
-Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the two benralizumab dose groups and placebo using a repeated measures analysis.
+The exacerbation rate in each of the three benralizumab dose groups will be compared to the exacerbation rate in the placebo group using a negative binomial model including covariates of treatment group, country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), and the number of exacerbations in the year before the study.
+The logarithm of the follow-up time will be used as an offset variable in the model.
+Change from baseline in pre-dose/pre-bronchodilator FEV1 at Week 56 will be compared between each of the three benralizumab dose groups and placebo using a repeated measures analysis.
 Treatment group will be fitted as the explanatory variable.
 Country, background therapy (ICS/LABA, LABA/LAMA, or ICS/LABA/LAMA), and baseline pre-bronchodilator FEV1 will be fitted as a categorical variable.

-The primary endpoint and the two key secondary endpoints will be analyzed primarily using the subjects with baseline blood eosinophil counts $\geq$ 300/μL in the full analysis set.
+The primary endpoint and the two key secondary endpoints will be analyzed primarily using the subjects with baseline blood eosinophil counts $\geq 300/\mu$ L in the full analysis set.
 The full analysis set includes all randomised subjects who received any dose of investigational product.
-In addition, the exacerbation rate and the two key secondary endpoints will also be summarized in subjects with baseline blood eosinophil counts <300/μL, <150/μL, 150-299/μL, 300-449/μL, and $\geq$ 450/μL separately for descriptive purpose only.
+In addition, the exacerbation rate and the two key secondary endpoints will also be summarized in subjects with baseline blood eosinophil counts $<300/\mu$ L, $<150/\mu$ L, $150-299/\mu$ L, $300-449/\mu$ L, and $\geq 450/\mu$ L separately for descriptive purpose only.

-Multiplicity will be adjusted for the primary endpoint and the two key secondary endpoints on the analysis of subjects with baseline blood eosinophils $\geq 300/\mu$ L according to a gatekeeping procedure (see section 8.5).
+Multiplicity will be adjusted for the primary endpoint and the two key secondary endpoints on the analysis of subjects with baseline blood eosinophils $\geq 300/\mu$ L for the comparisons of 30mg vs. placebo and 100mg vs. placebo according to a gatekeeping procedure (see section 8.5).
+Multiplicity will also be adjusted for the primary endpoint and the two key secondary endpoints on the analysis of subjects with baseline blood eosinophils $\geq 300/\mu$ L for the comparisons of 10mg vs. placebo according to a serial gatekeeping procedure (see section 8.5).

 The study will recruit subjects with blood eosinophil counts $\geq$ 300/μL and <300/μL at a ratio of 2:1 and the study is powered for the primary efficacy analysis of the subjects with blood eosinophils $\geq$ 300/μL.
-For the primary endpoint annual COPD exacerbation rate, 348 subjects with baseline blood eosinophil counts $\geq$ 300/μL per treatment arm (1044 total) will need to be randomised to achieve 90% power of detecting a 30% reduction in both benralizumab dose groups versus placebo after multiplicity adjustment.
+For the primary endpoint annual COPD exacerbation rate, 348 subjects with baseline blood eosinophil counts $\geq$ 300/μL per treatment arm (1392 total) will need to be randomised to achieve 90% power of detecting a 30% reduction in both the 30mg and 100mg benralizumab dose groups versus placebo after multiplicity adjustment.
 This calculation has assumed two-sided 4% alpha level test, an annual placebo rate of 0.93 events/subject (1.0 events/subject/56 weeks), a negative binomial shape parameter of 0.4, and a dropout rate of 10%.
 The sample size calculation is based on simulations and has accounted for the power loss from a proposed futility analysis.
-According to the 2:1 ratio, the study will also enrol 174 subjects/arm (522 total) with baseline blood eosinophil counts <300/μL.
-A total of 1566 subjects are expected to be randomised in the study.
+According to the 2:1 ratio, the study will also enrol 174 subjects/arm (696 total) with baseline blood eosinophil counts <300/μL.
+So a total of 2088 subjects are expected to be randomised in the study.